ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 _ `token` is the keyword used in the clause, it can be `extends` or `implements`._
 _ `types` is an array of `ExpressionWithTypeArguments` nodes, which represents the types specified in the clause._

-`types` will have single item if you're extending a class or multiple items if you're implementing interfaces.
+`types` will have a single item if you're extending a class or multiple items if you're implementing interfaces.

 In this example, you're only interested in the `extends` hence `const [superClass] = node.heritageClauses`